-- New and used machinery, equipment, vehicles, and other tangible non-real estate property - Computer software purchased off the shelf - Qualified improvement property (eligible for both Section 179 expensing and bonus depreciation)
+- New and used machinery, equipment, vehicles, and other tangible non-real estate property - Computer software purchased off the shelf - Qualified restaurant property, retail improvements, and leasehold improvements

-For 2023, the expensing election is increased to \$1,160,000 and the investment ceiling to \$2,890,000.
+For 2024, the expensing election is increased to \$1,220,000 and the investment ceiling to \$3,050,000.
 The amounts will be indexed for inflation going forward.
 Additionally, the election is limited to taxable income from any of your active trades or businesses.

 Deduct bonus depreciation.
-You will also want to consider taking advantage of bonus depreciation, which allows a business to take an immediate write-off of 80% of an asset's cost in 2023, beginning with assets purchased and placed in service after September 27, 2017.
+You will also want to consider taking advantage of bonus depreciation, which allows a business to take an immediate write-off of 60% of an asset's cost in 2024, beginning with assets purchased and placed in service after September 27, 2017.
 Currently, this applies to new and used property.
-The percentage will decrease to 60% in 2024, 40% in 2025, and 20% in 2026 before being eliminated in 2027.
+The percentage will decrease to 40% in 2025 and 20% in 2026 before being eliminated in 2027.